Contra (video game): Nintendo Entertainment System

 Contra was released for the Nintendo Entertainment System in North America in February 1988.
-This version was produced in-house by Konami and features several differences from the arcade release in order to better suit the NES's hardware.
+This version was produced in-house by Konami, and features several differences from the arcade release in order to better suit the NES's hardware.
+This version was released for arcades by Nintendo in 1988.

+Graphics

 For example, sprites for effects (like explosions) are shown at 30fps instead of 60fps to work around the sprite limitations of the system.
 Another game to use this technique is Recca.
-The Famicom version contains cutscenes, an additional music track, and environment effects which were removed from the NES version.

 The game can be played by one or two players, but due to the graphical limitations of the NES, Bill and Lance lost their individualized character designs.
 Instead, they are both depicted as shirtless commandos distinguished by the colors of their pants (blue for Bill and red for Lance).
 When one player loses all of their lives, they are given the option to use the other player's stock to keep fighting.

+Weapons

 The power-up icons for the Machine Gun and Laser Gun were also changed and are now represented by letter-based falcon symbols (M and L) used by the other weapons.
 The Rapid Bullets and Barrier power-ups are also more common in this version, since unlike the arcade game, the flying item capsules now appear regardless of which weapon the player character currently possesses.
 The NES version introduces a seventh item that clears the screen of all on-screen enemies when obtained.

+Reworked stages

 The NES version recomposes the seven stages of the arcade version into eight stages.
 Stages 2 and 3 were combined into one stage, resulting in the renumbering of the Waterfall level from Stage 4 to Stage 3, while Stages 5 and 6 were combined into the new Stage 4.
-The final four stages of the NES version (the Snowfield, Energy Zone, Hangar and Alien Lair) are based on the different areas featured in the arcade version's final stage.
+The final four stages of the NES version (the Snowfield, Energy Zone, Hangar, and Alien Lair) are based on the different areas featured in the arcade version's final stage.

 The level designs themselves are drastically different from the arcade version too.
-The two base stages for example (Stage 2 and 4), no longer have their mazelike structures nor is there any time limit involved.
+The two base stages for example (Stage 2 and 4), no longer have their mazelike structures, nor is there any time limit involved.
 The boss of the waterfall stage was also changed from a diamond-shaped sensor to an alien statue.

+The Konami Code

 Contra was one of the early NES games to feature the Konami Code.
 Inputting the code at the title screen starts the player with thirty lives instead of the usual three.
-The cheat will be in effect as well when the player runs out of lives and uses a continue to retry a stage.
+The cheat remains in effect when the player runs out of lives and uses a continue to retry a stage.